-When we last wrote about Challenger (ASX:CGF), in September 2024, investors were panicking because Apollo (a global fund manager that had a fair stake in the company) sold $460m worth of shares, taking its stake from over 20% to under 10%.
+When we last did a deep dive into Challenger (ASX:CGF), in September 2024, investors were panicking because Apollo (a global fund manager that had a fair stake in the company) sold $460m worth of shares, taking its stake from over 20% to under 10%.

 The concern was not just over the lack of confidence it showed as an investor, but also as a partner – Apollo provided certain products Challenger distributed and we believe investors thought this relationship was under threat.
 The irony is that Apollo did end up selling more of its shares (at least enough to take it below 5% and perhaps all of its stake) and it lost its board representation, but is still a distributor of Challenger products.
 Some of those shares were reportedly purchased by TAL Dai-ichi Life which also acquired Challenger shares from a fellow Japanese life insurance distributor MS&AD.